OffchainLabs/arbitrum-docs/arbitrum-docs/for-devs/third-party-docs/Venly/venly.md

 Venly stands out as a cutting-edge developer platform, designed to streamline digital asset management and foster the creation of innovative blockchain solutions.
 Known for its exceptional performance and strong security features, Venly’s non-custodian model ensures you retain complete ownership and control of your assets, distinguishing it from other platforms.

-At Venly, our core principles guide our commitment to you:
+At Venly, the core principles guide their commitment to you:

-- **Security First**: We prioritize the highest level of security for your assets and operations.
+- **Security First**: Venly prioritizes the highest level of security for your assets and operations.
-- **Developer-Centric**: Our intuitive tools and resources are designed to empower developers to achieve success.
+- **Developer-Centric**: Venly's intuitive tools and resources are designed to empower developers to achieve success.
-- **Optimal Performance**: We guarantee consistent high performance with a focus on efficiency and reliability.
+- **Optimal Performance**: Venly guarantees consistent high performance with a focus on efficiency and reliability.
-- **Innovation**: We are dedicated to providing cutting-edge solutions, staying at the forefront of technology.
+- **Innovation**: They are dedicated to providing cutting-edge solutions, staying at the forefront of technology.

 The [Venly](https://venly.io/) platform is anchored by three main pillars: **Digital Wallets, Digital Assets, and Payments**, each seamlessly integrated to enhance your blockchain experience.